kcne/cnit-academy-api/README.md

 ### GET /api/leaderboard/weekly

-Only returns profiles which have been updated this week \
+nly returns profiles which have been updated this week \
 **Prone to change:**

 - Return a max of X profiles